 There are a lot of reasons why your cat or dog might be suffering from diarrhoea – often it's not an indicator of serious illness, and is most likely caused by eating the wrong food, or food that has gone off.
 If your pet is suffering from diarrhoea (without vomiting), but otherwise seems to be in good health, then it can most likely be treated at home without the need of a vet.
-To get your pet feeling better, feed them small, regular meals that are easy to digest – for a cat, boiled chicken or white fish, and for a dog, chicken, white fish, cottage cheese or plain scrambled egg with rice or white pasta – and be sure to provide them with plenty of fresh drinking water throughout.
+To get your pet feeling better, feed them small, regular meals that are easy to digest – for a cat, boiled chicken or white fish, and for a dog, boiled chicken, white fish, cottage cheese or plain scrambled egg with rice or white pasta – and be sure to provide them with plenty of fresh drinking water throughout.
 Stick to the diet for two to three days, slowly reintroducing them to their normal diet over three to five days after that.
 If your dog or cat appears otherwise unwell, or if they're not improving, then take them to the vet.

 There are several reasons why your cat or dog might be feeling nauseated – ranging from having simply eaten the wrong food to more severe illnesses.
 Signs that your dog is feeling unwell can include lots of drooling, swallowing and licking of the lips.
 If your cat or dog is showing signs of sickness, then their stomach needs time to rest and recover.
 They must be given no food at all for 24 hours (no matter how much they ask for it!), and be offered small amounts of water every hour.
 Be sure that they only take a few sips at a time, though, as a large volume of water at once could cause them to start vomiting again.
 After 24 hours, if they are no longer vomiting, then, as when recovering from diarrhoea, they can slowly be introduced to a bland diet, fed in small meals at least four times a day.
 If they show no signs of improvement, or if their condition worsens, take them to a vet.
 It's important to note that you should never starve a puppy under six months old, or a dog weighing less than 5kg.
 For cats, never starve a kitten or young cat for more than six hours.
 In these cases, it may be necessary to contact the vet much sooner.